Organic in Europe market production data interactive infographic statistics

 Over the last three decades organic food and farming has been growing year by year across the EU and continues doing so.
 The EU’s organic market is very dynamic with growth rates varying between countries.
 Policies can positively impact this growth – both production and consumption.

-In 2022, the EU’s total area of farmland under organic production grew to 16.9 million hectares.
-Compared to 2021, the number of organic producers in the EU increased by 10,8% to 419,112.
-However, the EU’s organic retail market does not accompany the significant production growth, decreasing by 3% as to 2021 data and resulting in 45.1 billion EUR, still the second largest market, after the USA and followed by China.
+In 2023, the total area of farmland under organic production in the EU grew to 17.7 million hectares.
+Compared to 2022, the number of organic producers increased by 4% to 434,577.
+This expansion is reflected in the EU’s organic retail market, which grew by 3% compared to 2022, reaching €46.5 billion.
+The EU remains the second-largest organic market globally, following the USA and ahead of China.

 Browse production and market data

 Do you want to know more about organic production and market data in Europe?
 Browse our interactive infographic.
 The infographic displays organic production and market for all EU Member states and European Free Trade Association (EFTA) countries.
-This year, we have also updated and added the statistics data on Ukrainian organic production and retail market.

 Background information

-Since 2000, the Research Institute of Organic Agriculture (FiBL) compiles a yearly overview of the most recent data on organic production and retail in Europe and the world in “The World of Organic Agriculture: Statistics and Emerging Trends 2024”.
+Since 2000, the Research Institute of Organic Agriculture (FiBL) compiles a yearly overview of the most recent data on organic production and retail in Europe and the world in “The World of Organic Agriculture: Statistics and Emerging Trends 2025.”
 Together with FiBL, we fit the European data in our interactive infographic.

 Supported by